unahouExosite/docs/rpc/README.md

     "id": 1,
     "result": {
         "aliases": {
-            // Resource to alias mapping.
+            // Child resource to alias mapping.
 If calling client is not
             // the aliased resource or its owner, the value is "undefined"
             // rather than a list of aliases.
             "1b1ae80c224b4df0c74401234567890123456789": [